rakbha9/ConvolutionalNeuralNetwork/README.md

 ## Conclusions
 - The custom model that has been run without any regularization and augmentation strategy overfits the data.
 - We added data augmenationn strategy for the images and then used drop out which improved accuracy and removed  overfitting to some extent.
+We tried  L1 regularization, but it reduced the accuracy to a greater extent, and  hence went with dropout strategy along with augmentation for images.
   The model learnt well and is not memorizing training data excessively.
 The model is improving as training progresses since accuracy is increasing and loss is decreasing, but there was some fluctuations in validation loss which might be because of smaller dataset.
-- There was a class imbalance as there are four classes with higher count than the rest and hence we have done class imbalance and used the same strategy done above which improved accuracy and reduced loss to a major extent.
+- There was a class imbalance, and lesser images for few categories.
+Hence we have added 500 images for every category, and used the same strategy done above which improved accuracy and reduced loss to a major
+  extent.
 - After reblance, training and validation accuracy both increase consistently, except with little variance at the end.
 There is a slight divergence towards later epochs, but validation accuracy is not significantly    lower than training accuracy.
 Training loss decreases steadily.Validation loss fluctuates slightly but remains close to training loss.

 ## Acknowledgements